tobyhede/tobyhede.com/site/src/content/blog/stack-nov-2025.md

 ---

-title: 'Machine Assisted Development stack: December 2025 edition'
+title: 'Machine Assisted Development stack'
 description: 'The complicated contraption of models and markdown that I have woven into something resembling a Machine Assisted Development environment.'
-pubDate: 'Nov 28 2025'
+pubDate: 'Nov 29 2025'
 ----------------------

-## Machine Assisted Development stack (December 2025)
+## December 2025 edition

 Current setup: